ChloBrand/CST-305-Projects/Project 3/README.md

 The following plots are generated:
 1. **Homogeneous Solution for the First Equation**: A cosine oscillation with bounds between -7 and 7.
-2. **General Solution for the First Equation**: A cosine oscillation with a vertical shift of 4, plotted between -5 and 9.
+2. **greens Solution for the First Equation**: A cosine oscillation with a vertical shift of 4, plotted between -5 and 9.
 3. **Homogeneous Solution for the Second Equation**: A small amplitude cosine oscillation with bounds between -1 and 1.
-4. **General Solution for the Second Equation**: A combination of parabolic and oscillatory behavior, plotted with bounds from -5 to 100.
+4. **greens Solution for the Second Equation**: A combination of parabolic and oscillatory behavior, plotted with bounds from -5 to 100.

 ### Instructions for Running the Code